 - 10 French Lifestyle Tips By A Parisian

 - How French Women Stay Slim Without Trying

 - A Day In The Life Of A Parisian

 Disclosure Policy: some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 Please read my disclosure here for more info.

 What's Your Reaction?

-Hi, I'm Mathilde!
-I started my beauty blog in 2018 to share some of my favorites French skincare products, top makeup tips, and Parisian style inspiration.
+Hi, I'm Leonce!
+I started my beauty blog in 2018 to share some of my favorite French skincare products, top makeup tips, and Parisian style inspirations.
 Leonce Chenal is a glimpse into my Parisian wardrobe, beauty shelf, and all things French of course!
-I'm originally from the French Alps, but I have lived in Prague and London for several years, now I'm based in Paris. - Enjoy!
+I'm French and originally from the Alps, but I have lived in Prague and London for several years, now I'm living in Paris. - Enjoy!